rulkimi/web-scraping/README.md

 # Weather Scraper API

 ## Introduction
-This FastAPI-based API scrapes real-time weather data from Google for a specified location.
+This FastAPI-based API serves as a practice project for web scraping real-time weather data from Google for a specified location.
+Additionally, it includes a basic API server setup to fetch data from the frontend and display a user interface.

 ## Usage
 ### Endpoint